GrantMeStrength/TRS80gotek/README.md

 1.5 Make a dontation to the FlashFloppy author.

-This copy of [TRS8Bit](http://www.fabsitesuk.com/tandy/trs8bit1301.pdf) magazine has an excellent article covering all this.
+This copy of [TRS8Bit](http://www.fabsitesuk.com/tandy/trs8bit1301.pdf) magazine has an excellent article covering all this in detail with with more authority than here.

 2. Housing the GoTek

 I removed the GoTek from the original casing, and installed it into a laser-cut acrylic enclosure the same size as an original floppy drive.
-The plans I used to make my enclosure are included with the other files in this repo.
+The plans I used to make my enclosure are included with the other files in this repo as **FloppyDrivemk5.pdf**.
 I used 3mm thick black acrylic cut on a GlowForge.
-The exact spacings fitted the GoTek model I had, using 10mm spacers to lift it up off the base and line up the USB and buttons.
+The exact spacings for mounting hole etc. matched the GoTek model I had, using 10mm spacers to lift it up off the base and line up the USB and buttons.
 I added a 5mm LED connected to the pins used by the existing LED on the GoTek.
 The smaller rectangular hole was for the 3 digital LED, the larger for the USB key and buttons.
 You may need to adapt for your specific model of GoTek and if you are using an OLED screen.

 3. Getting the right cabling